mstrimas/biodiversity-es/README.md

 1. When using proportional targets in prioritization, the target will be a proportion of terrestrial AOH, not the total AOH.
 2. Of the 29,360 biodiversity features, 1,027 have no AOH falling with the terrestrial boundary and are therefore removed from the analysis.

-Raw data are all stored as GeoTIFFs within the `data/tifs/` directory in subdirectories according to data type, either `es` for ecosystem services or class level directory for biodiversity features.
+Raw data are all stored as GeoTIFFs within the `data/tifs/` directory in subdirectories according to data type, either `es/` for ecosystem services or class level directory for biodiversity features: `mammals/`, `birds/`, `reptiles/`, and `amphibians/`.

 ## Workflow